zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 I had a super big bow of Yunnan Cross Bridge Noddle with extra noodles.
 I was about to faint because of how good the food was.
 I was satisfied.
+### Day 60: July 12, 2022

+**Today's Progress**:
+- 4 hrs job applications

+**Thoughts:**
+What a productive day!
+I ran for 40 minutes with Nabi, and I watched some Netflix version of Planet Earth.
+Animals are so cool.
+I learned there is a breed of snails from Peru.
+Each single snail has different pattern and color - it's so different that the predators are also confused if it will be the same good meal as he had yesterday.😅

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->